boozallen/sdp-libraries/libraries/npm/README.md

 | ``npm_build()`` | Calls npm_invoke to run `npm run build` command |
 | ``npm_invoke(String stepName)`` | Runs npm command in nvm container |

-## Library Configuration Options
+## Configuration

 All configs can be set in either the library config or the Application Environment.
 All configs set in Application Environment take precedence.

 Environment variables and secrets set in the library config are concatenated with those set in the Application Environment.
-Environment variables and secrets with the same key are set to the definition contained in the application environment.
+Environment variables and secrets with the same key are set to the definition contained in the Application Environment.

 ## Example Library Configuration